 Discover the beauty of Spain, France, Tunisia & Italian Coast as you cruise the waters of the Mediterranean Sea.
-Embarking in Barcelona, Spain's cultural heartbeat, you'll visit historically and culturally significant port cities in France, Tunisia and Italy, before returning back to Spain where it all began.
+Embarking in Barcelona, Spain's cultural heartbeat, you'll visit historically and culturally significant port cities in France, Italy and Tunisia, before returning back to Spain where it all began.
 Experience France’s largest city on the Mediterranean, Marseille, before sailing to Genoa in Northern Italy, known as la Superba ("the Superb one"), and inscribed on the UNESCO World Heritage List.
 Historic Naples will bring you within reach of ancient Pompeii and Mount Vesuvius.
 Sail to Sicily to visit Messina, dating back to the 8th century BC, and then continue to La Goulette, the port of Tunis, situated near the ruins of the glorious ancient city of Carthage.
+Conclude back in lovely Barcelona.
 These coastal destinations offer magnificent art, scenery and wine, while draped in history from the height of the Roman Empire, and earlier.
 See the world quickly, while relaxing all the while.

 Cruise Departure Dates:

 (2015): Apr 24, May 1,8,15,22,29, Jun 5,12,19,26, Jul 3,10,17,24,31, Aug 7,14,21,28, Sep 4,11,18,25, Oct 2,9,16,23,30, Nov 6

 Meet your driver for a private airport transfer in Barcelona.
 Please note drivers may or may not speak English, as their sole responsibility is to transfer clients from one location to another.